farbistaa/farbistaa/README.md

 ---

 ## 🌟 Final Note
-I'm always eager to collaborate on meaningful software projects, QA initiatives, or any opportunity where technology meets problem-solving.
-Feel free to explore my repositories and connect with me!
+I'm always eager to collaborate on meaningful software projects, QA initiatives, or any opportunity where technology meets problem-solving.Feel free to explore my repositories and connect with me!